mozilla/socialapi-dev/docs/socialAPI.md

 > String: An optional ID for the notification.
 This ID will not be displayed but will be passed back via a `social.notification-click` event if the user clicks on the notification.
 If null or an empty string, the body will not be rendered as a hyperlink and no notification will be sent on click.

+** url **
+> String: A url to open in a new tab when the user clicks on the notification

+** action **
+> String: An action to perform when the user clicks on the notification.
+Currently the only actions supported are "callback" and "openServiceWindow".
+If action is defined, actionArgs should also be defined.

+** actionArgs **
+> Object: An object with arguments for actions (above).  "callback" will simply return the args to the worker.  "openServiceWindow" uses the following arguments:

+*** toURL ***
+> String: url to open in the service window

+*** name ***
+> String: a name attached to the window e.g. "chat"

+*** options ***
+> String: window options, same as you would use with window.open

 ### `social.notification-click`

 *Arguments:*